rob-blackbourn/bareASGI-rest/README.md

 It includes:

-* A router to simplify the creation of REST APIs,
+- A router to simplify the creation of REST APIs,
-* A swagger API endpoint
+- A swagger API endpoint

 This is a Python 3.7+ package, and is currently pre-release.

+## Branch

+This is the v3 maintenance branch.

 ## Installation